-This is such a tough objection, because to the salesperson feels like the client has retreated back to a sacred ground.
+This is such a tough objection because the salesperson feels like the client has retreated back to sacred ground.
 It’s like the client is saying to you, “Don’t you dare go there.
 You know you are not supposed to cross this line.”
 Or, at least that is how you hear it.

 In the study of the 4 DISC Profiles, results have shown that the “spouse” objection often isn’t even an objection.
 It’s a “smokescreen”.

 A smokescreen is a “little white lie.”
-It covers the truth.
+It covers the truth to avoid conflict.